bronter/bill-calendar/README.md

 ## Running the app
 To run the app locally you need a http server and a web browser.
 If you have Python you could do

 ```cd www && python3 -m http.server```

 or if you have Node.js maybe

 ```cd www && npx http-server```

 Then open the app in your browser using the url of the server you set up; probably `localhost:8080`

 ## Running tests
 The app has a (very) basic test framework that runs in-browser.
-To run tests, first start your http server as described in [Running the app](#running-the-app) Then, navigate to `<base URL>/test` (so probably `localhost:8080/test`)
+To run tests, first start your http server as described in [Running the app](#running-the-app).
+Then, navigate to `<base URL>/test` (so probably `localhost:8080/test`)